-- Equity interest for companies and sponsorship interest for schools and kindergartens. - Contractual arrangements including new enrollment system development agreements, other operating service agreements, software sale agreements and trademark license agreements.
-See "-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Shareholder." - Contractual arrangements including equity pledge agreements and option agreement.
-See "-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Shareholder." - Beijing Century Friendship Education Investment Co., Ltd is 80% owned by Mr. Michael Minhong Yu, our company's founder, chairman and chief executive officer, and 20% owned by Ms. Bamei Li, Mr. Yu's mother.
-Consisting of various PRC companies operating our educational content and other technology development and distributions business, online education business and overseas studies consulting business in China.
+Equity interest for companies.

+Sponsorship interest for schools and kindergartens.

+Contractual arrangements including service agreements.
+See "-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Shareholder."

+Contractual arrangements including equity pledge agreements, option agreement and proxy agreement and power of attorney.
+See "-C. Organizational Structure-Contractual Arrangements with New Oriental China, its Schools and Subsidiaries and its Shareholder."

+(1) Beijing Century Friendship Education Investment Co., Ltd is 80% owned by Mr. Michael Minhong Yu, our company's founder, chairman and chief executive officer, and 20% owned by Ms. Bamei Li, Mr. Yu's mother.

+(2) Consisting of various PRC companies operating our educational content and other technology development and distributions business, online education business and overseas studies consulting business in China.